RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Single-game scraper

 The single-game scraper is launched from the metadata editor.
-You navigate to a game, open the game options menu, choose **Edit this game's metadata** and then select the **Scrape** button (alternatively the "Y" button shortcut can be used to start the scraper).
+You navigate to a game, open the gamelist options menu, choose **Edit this game's metadata** and then select the **Scrape** button (alternatively the _Y_ button shortcut can be used to start the scraper).

 ### Multi-scraper

-The multi-scraper is accessed from the main menu by entering the **Scraper** menu and then selecting the **Start** button (or the "Y" button shortcut can be used).
+The multi-scraper is accessed from the main menu by entering the **Scraper** menu and then selecting the **Start** button (or the _Y_ button shortcut can be used).

 ### Scraping process